Birch: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-The German Health Ministry's Commission E and ESCOP indicate the therapeutic use of birch as "urinary tract irrigation therapy in case of inflammation and kidney stones, and an adjunct in the treatment of bacterial urinary tract infections."
+The E Commission of the German Ministry of Health and ESCOP indicate the use of birch as "therapeutic irrigation of the urinary tract in cases of inflammation and kidney stones; as an adjuvant in the treatment of bacterial infections of the urinary tract".
 Traditionally, birch is used in the treatment of rheumatism.

 Usages associés